 “To listen is risky.
 But not to listen is riskier.

-We believe it’s time for Central Floridians to consider, think, explore and question.
+We believe it’s time for Central Floridians to consider, think, explore, and question.

 To appreciate our differences, and find our commonalities.

-To reach across the fence, build the bridge, open our minds.
-To talk.
+To reach across the fence, build the bridge, open our minds—to talk.

 And most of all, to listen.”